How To Get Over Unrequited Love

 "Too many of us are hung up on what we don't have, can't have, or won't ever have.
 We spend too much energy being down when we could use that same energy - if not less of it - doing, or at least trying to do, some of the things we really want to do." - Terry McMillan

 In this case, they often look for proof of closure.
 For instance, they may check their ex's Facebook page religiously to see if he has moved on with someone new.
-However, every day that he doesn't post a picture of himself with a new girlfriend, they hold onto the hope that maybe he's come to his senses, and will soon come back to their former lover.
+However, every day that he doesn't post a picture of himself with a new girlfriend, they hold onto the hope that maybe he's come to his senses and will soon come back to their former lover.

 How to Find Closure

-Even though you may not receive direct closure from your unrequited lover, you can still find a piece of it on your own.
+Even though you may not receive direct closure from your unrequited love, you can still find a piece of it on your own.
 You may want to write your unrequited lover a letter (even if you never actually send it).
 Just the process of writing down your thoughts and feelings can bring you closer to moving on.

 "I was really nervous starting because I didn't know what to expect.
-After a few minutes of talking to her I felt at ease.
+After a few minutes of talking to her, I felt at ease.
 So far, she has been understanding and made me feel like my situation isn't completely hopeless.
-Every time I talk with her I have felt relief and my thoughts feel less jumbled than before."
+Every time I talk with her, I have felt relief, and my thoughts feel less jumbled than before."

 "I don't know what I would have done without Harry.
-I was in a super low place and I was not sure what my problems were or how to solve them, but he was able to help me get to the bottom of my problems and work through them.
+I was in a super low place, and I was not sure what my problems were or how to solve them, but he was able to help me get to the bottom of my problems and work through them.
 Today I am happy and feeling like myself again.
 He was so easy to talk to and worked with me whenever I needed him.
-Even on vacation he took time to call me and talk through whatever I was going through.
+Even on vacation, he took time to call me and talk through whatever I was going through.
 I would highly recommend him."